jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     the yeast and salt flavouring gives the bread a pretzel bagel type flavour.
     You can again omit this entirely if that’s your thing. &nbsp;
   directions_markdown: >-
-    # This is a no kneading dough recipe
+    **This is a no kneading dough recipe**

-    **I've adjusted and perfected it to my tastes the great thing about this recipe is you don't need a bulky stand mixer, or any other equipment.
+    **The great thing about this recipe is you don't need a bulky stand mixer, or any other equipment.
 Time is all you need.**

     > If you own a stand mixer you can still use the ingredient quantities